greghesp/assistant-relay/readMe.md

 ### Creating Users

 Assistant Relay requires you to download an OAuth2 JSON file from Google.
-Follow the instructions from step one of the Setup Wizard
+Follow the instructions from step one of the Setup Wizard, and continue until you have finished.

 ### Configuring the Relay